-Your plan provides the blueprint for building your business, so it only has to be as long as you need to set out your goals, action plans and financials.
+Your plan is the blueprint for building your business, so it only has to be as long as you need to set out your goals, action plans and financial forecasts.
 It will significantly increase your probabilities for success.

-At the beginning of each year, it helps you to plan out your goals and strategies.
-Of course, if you need to raise money, people will want to see a detailed plan.
+Of course, if you need to raise money, potential financiers will also want to see a detailed plan.